-For the pleasure of putting him off For the pleasure of putting him on the train, the Southern Pacific com-pany has been ordered to pay to Sam-uel M. Nixon, the sum of \$2,750, a ver-dict for this amount having been redict for this another court jury in fa-turned by the federal court jury in fa-vor of the plaintiff, in the case of Nixon vs. the company.
-Nixon bought a round trip ticket to San Francisco, and when he attempted to use the return portion, it was taken up by a rep-resentative of the S. P. company and Mr. Nixon was forcibly ejected from the coach, so his complaint reads.
-He filed suit immediately on his return, asking for \$10,000 damages and costs of the suit.
+For the pleasure of putting him off train, the Southern Pacific com pany has been ordered to pay to Sam-uel M. Nixon, the sum of \$2,750, a verdict for this amount having been re-turned by the federal court jury in fa-tor of the plaintiff, in the case of Nixon vs. the company.
+Nixon bought a round trip ticket to San Francisco, a round trip ticket to San Francisco, and when he attempted to use the re-turn portion, it was taken up by a rep-resentative of the S. P. company and Mr. Nixon was forcibly ejected from Mr. Sixon was forcibly ejected from filed suit immediately on his return, asking for \$10,000 damages and costs suit has been filed in the district court by Mary Ward against the Oregen Short Line Railroad company to recover damages in the sum of \$15,000 recover damages in the sum of \$15,000 for personal injuries alleged to have been received by plaintiff at Idaho fails, Ida., on the night of Dec.
+17, 905, while she was en route from fhormton to Minidoka, Ida.
+She alleges that she was compelled to stop off at Idaho Falls to wait for a connecting train to carry her to Minidoka, and that while attempting to pass out of the depot she fell on a defective stair-way and received serious injuries.